Pre-seminary course catalog

 Pre-seminary students may take the one credit directed study, RELG-399 Working with Faith, more than once.
 This course directly explores the calling to and work of Christian ministry by discussing memoirs and other reflections from innovative Christian leaders; an exploratory trip to ELCA and other seminaries is often a component of the course.

-All students considering careers in religious leadership should contact the pre-seminary advisor, who will help craft an academic plan appropriate for each student, as well as point students toward internships, study-away opportunities, leadership within campus ministries, part-time work at area churches, gap-year programs, and other experiences that help them discern and develop their callings to ministry.
+All students considering careers in religious leadership should contact one of the pre-seminary advisors, who will help craft an academic plan appropriate for each student, as well as point students toward internships, study-away opportunities, leadership within campus ministries, part-time work at area churches, gap-year programs, and other experiences that help them discern and develop their callings to ministry.